dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/05 Linking configurations/index.md

 ### Step 1 - Take a look at the projects

-Please download the example Monaco project "**Monaco self-paced exercise 5 download**" under the "Configuration as Code" section in the course and unzip the downloaded file.
-Then copy it into a newly created folder.
+Please [download the exercise-5 sample](https://github.com/dynatrace-ace/monaco-self-paced-exercises/blob/main/exercise-samples-to-download/exercise-05-to-download.zip), unzip and copy it into a newly created folder.

 ```bash
 mkdir exercise-05